RajaSrav/ReactDocumentation/README.md

 ### Output:-
   * how to run the server
-  * enter your project folder and type cmd (npm start)
+  * enter into your project folder and type cmd (npm start)

 ![Img](state.PNG)